benjclark/testing-workshop/README.md

 node ./scripts/verify

 # install dependencies in the root of the repo
-npm install
+npm install --legacy-peer-deps

 # install dependencies in the shared directory
-npm install --prefix shared
+npm install --legacy-peer-deps --prefix shared

 # install dependencies in the server directory
-npm install --prefix server
+npm install --legacy-peer-deps --prefix server

 # install dependencies in the client directory
-npm install --prefix client
+npm install --legacy-peer-deps --prefix client

 # verify the project is ready to run
 npm run lint